Yarroudh/ZRect3D/README.md

 # Automatic correction of buildings height in 3D City Models
 Command-Line Interface (CLI) application to process and correct buildings height in CityJSON files using ground points from LiDAR data.

+The first image shows the results of 3D Reconstruction using [GeoFlow3D](https://github.com/geoflow3d/geoflow-bundle), A tool for reconstructing 3D building models from point clouds, fully automated, with high-detail.
+Free and open-source.
+The software requires that the point cloud includes some ground points around the building so that it can determine the ground floor elevation.
+For aerial point clouds, buildings surrounded by others may not meet this condition which may result in inaccurate height estimation above the ground.

 ![image](https://user-images.githubusercontent.com/72500344/210857587-52af1135-eb92-4682-acd7-6499096a292f.png)

+The second image shows the results of our automatic approach to correct buildings height using ground points from LiDAR data :

 ![image](https://user-images.githubusercontent.com/72500344/210857677-d50e6768-cb15-4640-bcd3-c1445b61b15a.png)

 ## Usage of the CLI